 A private and secure place for customers to access and update their account information.
-Improve customer relationships and decrease service costs by allowing customers to see and pay invoices, update their account information, and search your knowledgebase for answers to their most frequent questions.
+Improve customer relationships and decrease service costs by letting customers work in the portal.
+Customers can see and pay invoices, update their account information, and search your knowledge base for answers to their most frequent questions.